citp/privacy-policy-historical/v/vi/via/viarail.ca.md

 ###  Use of personal information

-Certain personal information is required when you purchase train tickets, contact our customer service, take part in surveys or contests, or apply for a job at VIA.
+Certain personal information is required when you purchase train tickets, contact our customer service, take part in surveys or contests, create a VIA Rail or VIA Préférence profile or apply for a job at VIA.
 Credit card numbers are used exclusively for processing payments, and not for any other purpose.

 We inform you when personal information is required for a transaction, a contest or survey, or for any other VIA service.
 Only the requested information marked with an asterisk must be provided; the rest of the information is not mandatory.